 As I have previously said, some of us can deal with noise when we study and others can’t.
 Once you have established this you can deal with the issue of music more much easily.
 Maybe it depends on what kind of work you are actually doing, or maybe your preferences change day-to-day, but either way make sure that you are aware of what is working for you and what isn’t.

 I would suggest not to play your favourite songs on loop through your headphones using YouTube or Spotify without a playlist, as you can be distracted by changing songs or actively listening instead of working.
 Try creating playlists that suit your taste, or what might distract you the least but still be enjoyable to hear.
-If you have Spotify Premium (£4.99 a month for students!) you can listen to my own study playlist.

 3. Declutter Your Desk